-You can take advantage of the free trial to set up your account and experiment with the service.
-You’ll pay $0.0075 per message sent, with bulk messaging rates available.
+Twilio has a free trial so you can set up your account and try the service for free.
+You’ll pay $0.0075 per message sent, with discounts available for bulk messaging.

-To start, head over to the Twilio website and sign up for the free trial.
+To start, head over to the Twilio website and click on ‘Sign up’ to start your free trial.

 On the signup page, you’ll be asked to enter your personal information.

-Then, you’ll need to verify your email address and your phone number.
+Then, you’ll need to verify your email address and phone number.

-After that, select the products you want to use.
-In this case, it’s ‘SMS’ and ‘Alerts & Notifications’.
+Next, select the products you want to use.
+For us, that’s ‘SMS’ and ‘Alerts & Notifications’.

 Then, select the ‘With minimal code’ option and ‘PHP’ below that.